MONUSCO: 2025

 In January 2025, M23 seized control of the city of Goma, and at least 13 soldiers from the South African National Defence Force and one from the Uruguayan Army were killed.

 In 2025, UN Special Rapporteur Paula Gaviria Betancur visited the Democratic Republic of the Congo (DRC) when there were 7 million displaced people.
 In addition there is armed conflict and she met some of the leaders.
 She called for international assistance and leadership from the government.

 Organization

 The headquarters of the mission are in Kinshasa, DRC.
 The mission views the DRC as consisting of 6 sectors, each with its own staff headquarters.
-In 2005-6 the Eastern Division however was formed at Kisangani and took over brigades in North Kivu, South Kivu, and Ituri, along with two or three of the Sector HQs.
+In 2005-6, the Eastern Division was formed in Kisangani and took responsibility for the brigades in North Kivu, South Kivu, and Ituri, along with two or three of the Sector HQs.

 The approved budget for MONUC, from 1 July 2007 to 30 June 2008, was US$1.16 billion, the largest for any current UN peacekeeping operation.